 Dishonest shopkeepers, innkeepers, peddlers and market traders were put in the stocks.
 Housewives poured the contents of chamber pots over the heads of traders who had given them “short weight”.
 Butchers who had sold rotten beef, lamb, pork or poultry sat in the stocks surrounded by maggot-infested meat.
 Fishmongers convicted of selling fish that had passed its sell-by date were placed in the stocks with stinking fish hung around their necks.
-Innkeepers and alewives who were in the stocks for selling watered down beer had jugs of stale ale poured over them by their customers.
+Innkeepers and alewives who were in the stocks for selling watered-down beer had jugs of stale ale poured over their heads by customers they had cheated.

 Rogues, Vagabonds, Beggars and Drunkards

 Towards the end of the middle ages gangs of rogues and vagabonds made their way from town to town begging, robbing and stealing everywhere they went.
 To deal with these gangs the government brought in new laws with draconian penalties for vagabonds who infringed them.

 In 1388 an Act of Parliament (12 Rich.
 2) was passed making it illegal for labourers to give up their jobs and leave the district where they lived without the King’s permission.
 The statute gave borough mayors, manor stewards and town constables authority to put labourers who had run away from their employers in the stocks, until they found sureties who guaranteed that they would go home and return to work.

 A statute, passed during the reign of Henry VII (1457-1509), allowed constables to place vagrants in the stocks.

 Passed in 1494, the Vagabonds and Beggars Act gave the courts power to put “vagabonds, idle and suspected persons” in the stocks for three days and three nights.